 Foraging itself can be defined as searching for food resources that grow in the wild.
 We now understand that as wild as foraging may seem, we have to forage consciously and respectfully as to not deplete areas of their natural resources.
 We must harvest plants and weeds in such a way that new sprouts are able to grow, allowing stocks to naturally be replenished.

-This guide has been compiled by local foraging experts and enthusiasts Lucianne Hare (Donegal), Robert Kennedy (Longford), and Rachel O’Sullivan (Sligo).
+Please note that this guide has been compiled by local Irish foraging experts and enthusiasts Lucianne Hare (Donegal), Robert Kennedy (Longford), and Rachel O’Sullivan (Sligo).
+Wilderness Ireland is an adventure travel company in Ireland, and while we can arrange a wilderness foraging experience as part of your itinerary to Ireland, we aren’t foraging experts ourselves.

 Read on for a list of recipes for foraged wild plants and seaweeds in Ireland